mhutch/mhutch.github.io/content/_posts/2007-05-17-because-i-could.md

 [Frenzy](http://gw.gamewikis.org/wiki/Frenzy) and [Healing
 Signet](http://gw.gamewikis.org/wiki/Healing_Signet).
-The doppelganger AI used these first, making itself very vulnerable to my high-damage warrior skills at the other end of the bar.
-Naturally, I did all this using [Wine](http://winehq.org), which is surprisingly effective; the only bugs I've noticed have been corrupted [impostor](http://en.wikipedia.org/wiki/Impostor_%28computer_graphics%29)
+The doppelganger AI used these first, making itself very vulnerable to my high-damage warrior skills at the other end of the bar.<!--break--> Naturally, I did all this using [Wine](http://winehq.org), which is surprisingly effective; the only bugs I've noticed have been corrupted [impostor](http://en.wikipedia.org/wiki/Impostor_%28computer_graphics%29)